sait-wbdv/winter-2021/_posts/2021-01-18-responsive-web.md

 1. The virtual mobile simulator in FireFox Dev Tools, and
 2. A real mobile device.

 How accurate is the phone simulator in FireFox (or Chrome)?
-Submit screencaps to [this Issue](https://github.com/sait-wbdv/sait-wbdv.github.io/issues/8).
+Is there content parity between mobile and desktop versions of the website?

 Select a representative from each group to present a summary of your findings to the rest of the class.

+---

 ## Clean up time!